 This Marshall is perfectly fitted for people who want to rock as hard as possible while still being on a budget.
 If you have an electric guitar at home, $200 on hands, and you really care about good sound and quality – you’ll hardly find an amp that offers a better value than the Marshall MG30CFX.

 Orange Crush 35RT

-Although most of the amps in the higher price group mostly rely on packing tons of features into their package — meaning going for sort of one-in-all type of approach — there are quite few amps and companies that go for quality over quantity in that sense.
-The Orange Crush 35RT is simple in a sense that it only has the most basic effects and features, but bellow the surface there a lot more going on.
+Although most of the amps in the higher price group mostly rely on packing tons of features into their package — meaning going for sort of one-in-all type of approach — there are quite a few amps and companies that go for quality over quantity in that sense.
+The Orange Crush 35RT is simple in a sense that it only has the most basic effects and features but below the surface there a lot more going on.

-- Orange Crush 35RT has 30W of solid-state power and a single 10 inch speaker.
-The amp measures 12.01 X 11.42 X 6.88 inches and weights 10.4 lbs.
-The design language is satisfying, although some people may be put off by the orange color, in which case they can fortunately opt for a black version instead.
+Orange Crush 35RT has 30W of solid-state power and a single 10-inch speaker.
+The amp measures 12.01 X 11.42 X 6.88 inches and weighs 10.4 lbs.
+The design language is satisfying, although some people may be put off by the orange color, in which case they can, fortunately, opt for a black version instead.

 Who should buy the Orange Crush 35RT

 This is a perfect amp for anyone who wants a simple, powerful sound, and who values pure quality over versatility.
 Orange focuses on one thing – sounding as good as possible for this price and size, and it doesn’t confuse itself by trying to do everything at once.
 This is a true no-nonsense, old-school guitar amp, and that in itself should give you an idea whether it’s right for you or not.

 As we often do on this sort of ‘best-of’ lists, we decided that it might be a good thing to feature one additional amp for the most demanding users.
 The choice of this amp is probably most likely to change over time as we receive feedback from you, or in case we discover something better around this same price range.